zozzlethena/docs/pages/security.md

 ### Small changes

-  - **Modifiable fees.** Fees are now doubled to 0.02%, modifiable up to 0.05%, and tracked differently for volatile vs stable pairs.
+  - **Modifiable fees.** Fees on Velocimeter are 0.03% for stable pools and 0.25% for volatile pools.
   - **Upgradeable veNFT art.** Self-explanatory
-  - **Initial distribution.** Initial distribution(ID) or `SOLID` was based on TVL brought to the Fantom Network.
-ID of `VELO` had holders of `WEVE` being granted `VELO`.
-ID of `FLOW` is completely fresh.
-  More on the ID of `FLOW` can be found in the [Tokenomics section](/tokenomics#initial-distribution).

 # Security

-Velocimeter is a direct fork of [Velodrome Finance](https://github.com/velodrome-finance) which was adapted from Solidly, which [codebase was open sourced in full](https://github.com/solidlyexchange/) by Andre Cronje and his team in March 2022.
+Velocimeter is a fork of [Velodrome Finance](https://github.com/velodrome-finance) which was adapted from Solidly, which [codebase was open sourced in full](https://github.com/solidlyexchange/) by Andre Cronje and his team in March 2022.
 Since its release in February on Fantom network, no security incidents related to Solidly smart contracts were reported.

-Velocimeter smart contracts can be found on Optimistic Etherscan at the links above.
+Velocimeter smart contracts can be found on Arbiscan at the links above.

 <Callout emoji="⚠️">
   Before moving forward, we'd like to remind to our users that